A timeline of the Menendez brothers’ double-murder case

 March 1990: Lyle Menendez, then 21, is arrested.
 A few days later, Erik Menendez, 18, turns himself in.
 They are charged with first-degree murder.

-July 1993: The Menendez brothers go on trial, each with a separate jury.
-Prosecutors argued that they killed their parents for financial gain.
-The brothers’ attorneys don’t dispute the pair killed their parents, but argued that they acted out of self-defense after years of emotional and sexual abuse by their father.
+July 1993: The brothers go on trial, each with a separate jury.
+Prosecutors argue that they killed their parents for financial gain.
+The brothers’ attorneys do not dispute the pair killed their parents but argue that they acted out of self-defense after years of emotional and sexual abuse by their father.

 January 1994: Both juries deadlock.